brave-simpletons/tooling-for-developers/windows-terminal/README.md

 >
 > These tools do works with PowerShell 5 too.
 You could run the same command in PowerShell 5 to update it's $PROFILE to add these.
 >
 > You can also add `Import-Module posh-git`.
 But it's no use to add the "oh-my-posh3" invoke command, since it's not supported.
-To use somthing similar you will have to use the old "Oh-My-Posh v2" which is not longer supported.
+To use something similar you will have to use the old "Oh-My-Posh v2" which is not longer supported.

 ## Some references